 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Right-Center sources.

-- Overall, we rate Fraser Institute strongly Right-Center biased based on policy positions that favors business and Mixed for factual reporting due to false and misleading claims regarding global warming.
+- Overall, we rate Fraser Institute strongly Right-Center biased based on policy positions that favor business and Mixed for factual reporting due to false and misleading claims regarding global warming.

 Factual Reporting: MIXED